 The College capitalizes interest cost incurred on funds used during the construction phase to construct property, plant and equipment.
 The capitalized interest is recorded as part of the asset to which it relates and is amortized over the asset's estimated useful life.
-Interest cost capitalized, net of accumulated amortization was \$214,956 and \$228,985 at June 30, 2020 and 2019, respectively.
+Interest cost capitalized, net of accumulated amortization, was \$200,927 and \$214,956 at June 30, 2021 and 2020, respectively.

-Notes to Financial Statements For the Years Ended June 30, 2020 and 2019
+Notes to Financial Statements For the Years Ended June 30, 2021 and 2020

 Construction in progress is stated at cost, which includes the cost of construction and other direct costs attributable to the construction.
 No provision for depreciation is made on construction in progress until such time as the relevant assets are completed and put into use.
-Construction in progress at June 30, 2020 and 2019 represents renovations for Camp Aldrich trails end building.
+Construction in progress at June 30, 2020 represents renovations for Camp Aldrich trails end building that was completed and placed in service during the year ended June 30, 2021.